datamindedbe/academy_linux/README.md

 ```

 ## 3. Notes

-* The login/password set to access the environment is linux_bash/linux_bash
+* The login/password set to access the ttyd environment is linux_bash/linux_bash
 * The user account password of this lab image is 'linux_bash'
 * All the exercises solutions are in `content/solutions` and are hidden in the Lab environment at the following paths: